Skip to main content

 Watch on the go

-If you subscribe to Sky Cinema on Virgin TV, you can watch on the go with the Sky Cinema app on your mobile, laptop or tablet anywhere in the UK with a WiFi or broadband connection.
+If you subscribe to Sky Cinema on Virgin TV, you can watch on the go with the Sky Cinema app on your mobile, laptop or tablet anywhere in the UK (or while temporarily in the EU) with a WiFi or broadband connection.
 Just download from the Apple app storeGoogle Play or the Amazon appstore and log into the app to start watching.

 Upgrade to Sky Cinema now